What are antioxidants & why do we need them?

 The African superfruit baobab has the highest antioxidant content of any fruit according to The Journal of Nutrition.
 Baobab powder has 20x the antioxidants of green tea and more than blueberries and pomegranates combined.
 A single serving of Aduna Baobab Superfruit Powder (2-3 teaspoons) also provides 33% of your daily Vitamin C requirement.
 Vitamin C is essential for skin health, supporting collagen formation and protecting the cells from oxidative stress and your body can’t make its own so you need to get a good supply from food every day.

 Walnuts are a rich source of Omega-3 fatty acids, which help strengthen the membranes of your skin cells, locking in moisture and keeping out toxins.
-Walnuts are the superheroes of the nut world - that's why we paired them with cacao to create our antioxidant packed energy bar.
+Walnuts are the superheroes of the nut world - eat a handful a day or check out one of our favourite smoothie recipes below.

 The anti-inflammatory and antioxidant properties of turmeric make it a powerful skin agent.
 Sip on our Green Tea & Turmeric Super Tea to reap these benefits.
 Applied topically as a paste (mixed with water or coconut oil), it can be used to treat cuts, scrapes, and skin conditions such as ache, eczema and psoriasis.